All India Anna Dravida Munnetra Kazhagam: Social justice

 In 1980, the AIADMK under M. G. Ramachandran reversed his decision on economic criteria after the AIADMK faced a close defeat in the Indian general election in Tamil Nadu.
 He further raised the quota for the backward classes from 31% to 50%, bringing the total reservation to 68%.
+In November 1980, MGR led AIADMK government promulgated an ordinance, abolishing the traditional village officer (V. O.) system, removing around 24,000 incumbents and replacing them with Village Administrative Officers (V. A. O.) recruited through examinations.
 In 1993, the AIADMK government under J. Jayalalithaa passed the Tamil Nadu Backward Classes, Scheduled Castes, and Scheduled Tribes Bill, 1993, in the Assembly (Act 45 of 1994).
 The bill was sent to the president for approval.
 The government led a cross-party committee of Tamil Nadu politicians to Delhi to meet with the central government.
 She also demanded that the government of Tamil Nadu's act be placed in the ninth schedule of the Indian Constitution, ensuring that the law cannot be challenged in any court.
 Later, on 19 July 1994, the presidential assent was received, and it confirmed the 69% reservation for Tamil Nadu.

-On 20 February 2016, the Jayalalithaa-led AIADMK government passed the Tamil Nadu Municipal Laws (Amendment) Act, 2016, and the Tamil Nadu Panchayats (Amendment) Act, 2016, in the Tamil Nadu legislative assembly, enhancing the reservation for women from 33% to 50% in local bodies such as municipal corporations, municipalities, town panchayats, and village panchayats of the state.
+In 1994, Jayalalithaa government introduced a 33% reservation for women in local bodies in line with the 73rd Constitutional Amendment Act of 1992, mandating such reservation in Panchayati Raj Institutions.
+In 2001, Jayalalithaa government ordered that women and Scheduled Castes be given reservation for two consecutive terms in local bodies, noting that the 73rd Constitutional Amendment does not specify the rotation period.
+The move aimed to help first-time representatives overcome initial socio-economic and administrative challenges and function more effectively.
+On 20 February 2016, the Jayalalithaa-led AIADMK government passed the Tamil Nadu Municipal Laws (Amendment) Act, 2016, and the Tamil Nadu Panchayats (Amendment) Act, 2016, in the Tamil Nadu legislative assembly, further enhancing the reservation for women from 33% to 50% in local bodies such as municipal corporations, municipalities, town panchayats, and village panchayats of the state.